survival-lumc/CauseSpecCovarMI/README.md

 - `data/sims_preds_full.fst`
 - `data/sims_preds_summary.fst`

-These are included in the package/on Zenodo, such that one does not need to run the entire simulation study again (which would take in the order of days).
+The summarised data is available directly in the package and is accessed using `CauseSpecCovarMI::regr_results` and `CauseSpecCovarMI::preds_results`.
+Due to the size of the full result datafiles, there are available upon request from the corresponding author (such that one does not need to run the entire simulation study again, which would take in the order of days).

 Should you want to replicate one replication of one scenario locally (for example the 10th replication of scenario 3), you can run